-- Ontario is the country’s leading grape producer, accounting for about 71% of Canadian production.
+- Ontario is the country’s leading grape producer, accounting for about 60% - 70% of all Canadian production.

-- In 2010, winemaking was the dominant use for Ontario grapes.
-Over 95% of production was used for wine products and under 5% for juice, jams and other grape products.
+- In 2015, winemaking was the dominant use for Ontario grapes.
+97% of production was used for wine products and 3% for juice, jams and other grape products.

-- The grape and wine sector generates approximately 7,000 jobs in Ontario.
+- The grape and wine sector generates more than 14,000 jobs in Ontario;

-- As a tourism destination, Niagara attracts nearly 20 million visitors annually; over 1 million people visit the province's wineries each year.
+- As a tourism destination, Niagara attracts nearly 20 million visitors annually; more than 1.9 million people visit the province's wineries each year.

 - Grape production enhances the environmental beauty of the province and preserves our rich agricultural heritage.
 This is priceless.

 Source: 2013 Report, Canada's Wine Economy - Ripe Robust Remarkable.